net2action/Scripting/README.md

  All collaction is divided in more then one branch

- Linux.Db2 ----> find script for DB2 on Linux OS
+ Linux ----> find script for DB2 on Linux OS

- Winzoz.xxx ----> find script for xxx on Winzoz
+ Win ----> find script for xxx on Winzoz

 to download it from your server run following command